 A built-in storage area is included above the seam welder’s mainstay.
 Tools or consumables may be stored in this area, keeping them within easy reach and reducing down time.

-The seam welder mainstay incorporates an accessible area that may be used for mounting the welding and motion controls, depending on the complexity of the welding system.
+The seam welder mainstay incorporates an accessible area that may be used for mounting the welding and motion controls, depending on the complexity of the Seam Welding Systems.
 Having this area available for housing control components helps reduce the number of items that may otherwise have been mounted to the weld head carriage.

-AMET Seam Welders utilize heavy-duty, thick wall structural steel construction to minimize part distortion during clamping.
+AMET seam welding machines utilize heavy-duty, thick wall structural steel construction to minimize part distortion during clamping.
 The added mass also provides superior heat absorption and dissipation during the welding process, while at the same time increasing the rigidity and extending the equipment’s service life.

 The adjustable height seamer mandrel accommodates materials of various thicknesses and is plumbed to accept water cooling to help draw heat out of the weld joint.
 The seamer mandrel is supplied with one (1) standard copper backup insert.
 The groove in the insert is machined to match the material type and thickness that is being welded, as specified by the client.